Based on the algorithm in

 correspond to the total number of seller-initiated trades.
 Each row or

 observation correspond to a trading day.
-NA
+NA values will be ignored.

 References